ParanoidUser/yolo/CHANGEME.md

+117 bottles of rum on the wall, 117 bottles of rum!
+You take one down, you pass it around, 116 bottles of rum on the wall.

 116 bottles of rum on the wall, 116 bottles of rum!
 You take one down, you pass it around, 115 bottles of rum on the wall.